sqlxpert/stay-stopped-aws-rds-aurora/README.md

 [Lambda has a 15-minute maximum timeout](https://docs.aws.amazon.com/lambda/latest/dg/configuration-timeout.html).
 The function might never get a chance to request that the database be stopped.

-> Waiting _within_ the Lambda function might seem wasteful, but in this case, the cost is less than 2¢ &mdash; negligible for a function triggered once per database per week.
-Lambda's maximum timeout notwithstanding, I appreciate the author's instinct for minimal infrastructure.
+> Waiting within the Lambda function might seem wasteful, but 15 minutes costs less than 2¢ &mdash; negligible for a function triggered once per database per week.
+Even though Lambda's maximum timeout is too short for this application, I appreciate the author's instinct for minimal infrastructure.

 ### Step Function Alternative